 When You’re Ready to Heed the Call of the Mountains.

-Mount Hayden Backcountry Lodge is designed to accommodate up to 18 people, as individuals, couples, or groups.
-A fully renovated historic log cabin includes two private bunk rooms, Hayden (2ppl) and Richmond (3ppl), and a Loft with bunk space for four.
-In the Main Lodge, there is a partitioned bunk room ; the Imogene and Camp Bird each have a single bunk, and the Hidden Treasure has a double bunk.
+Mount Hayden Backcountry Lodge is designed to accommodate up to 17 people, as individuals, couples, or groups.
+There is a main lodge and a connected fully renovated historic log cabin.
+The fully renovated historic log cabin includes two private bunk rooms, the Hayden Suite (3ppl) and the Richmond Suite (2ppl), and a Loft with shared open bunk space for four.

 Cabin – Hayden Suite